JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 For example, when estimating an unknown quantity, a Bayesian probability interval can be directly understood as having a high probability of containing that quantity.
 In contrast, a frequentist confidence interval is typically interpreted only in the context of a series of similar inferences that could be made in repeated practice.
 In recent years, there has been a growing emphasis on interval estimation rather than hypothesis testing in applied statistics.
 This shift has strengthened the Bayesian perspective since it is likely that many users of standard confidence intervals intuitively interpret them in a manner consistent with Bayesian thinking.

+Another meaningful way to understand the contrast between Bayesian and frequentist approaches is through the lens of decision theory, specifically how each view treats the concept of randomness.
+This perspective pertains to whether you regard the data being random or the parameters being random.

+Frequentist statistics treats parameters as fixed and unknown, and the data as random - this is reflective of the view that data you collect is but one realization of an infinitely repeatable random process.
+Consequently, frequentist procedures, like hypothesis testing or confidence intervals, are generally based on the idea of long-run frequency or repeatable sampling.

+Conversely, Bayesian statistics turns this on its head by treating the data as fixed - after all, once you've collected your data, it's no longer random but a fixed observed quantity.
+Parameters, which are unknown, are treated as random variables.
+The Bayesian approach then allows us to use probability to quantify our uncertainty about these parameters.

+From a practical perspective, the Bayesian approach tends to align more closely with our intuitive way of reasoning about problems.
+Often, you are given specific data and you want to understand what that particular set of data tells you about the world.
+You're likely less interested in what might happen if you had infinite data, but rather in drawing the best conclusions you can from the data you do have.

 *Practically*, recent advances in computational power, algorithm development, and open-source libraries have enabled practitioners to adapt the Bayesian workflow.

 Deriving the posterior distribution is analytically intractable so computational methods must be used.
 Advances in raw computing power only in the 1990's made non-trivial Bayesian analysis possible, and recent advances in algorithms have made the computations more efficient.
 For example, one of the most popular algorithms, NUTS, was only published in the 2010's.